Do I need to be young, strong, or athletic to practice Aikido?

 No. At the highest level, Aikido can be very effective for self defense, but this is not the primary purpose of its practice.
 Instead, it is a path for self-improvement.
-Our practice is rooted in traditional martial arts, but the techniques have been refined to redirect an attacker’s energy rather than meet it head-on.
+Our practice is rooted in traditional martial arts, but the techniques have been refined to rechannel attacks to nondestructive conclusions.
+Through this process, we learn to let go of both internal and external conflict.
 To read more about Aikido philosophy, click here.

 How long does it take to learn Aikido?

 Any amount of time.
-Right away, you will begin to learn how to fall safely and step out of the way of incoming attacks.
+Right away, you will begin to learn how to fall safely and evade incoming attacks.
 If you choose to continue your training, you will find that there is always a deeper level of understanding, allowing for a lifetime of practice.
 Our chief instructor, Frank Doran Shihan, has been practicing daily since 1959.
 To read more about him, click here.